 Don’t Apply for Lots of New Credit Cards

 When you apply for a new credit card or loan, the issuing bank will check your credit, which is considered a hard inquiry.
-Hard inquiries will cause your credit score to temporarily dip.
-It’ll bounce back as time passes and more positive behavior is reported, but if you are already starting from scratch, even a slight dip of 5-10 points can be significant.
+Hard inquiries will cause your credit score to dip temporarily.
+It’ll bounce back as time passes and more positive behavior is reported.
+However, if you are already starting from scratch, even a slight dip of five to 10 points can be significant.
 Plus, credit bureaus keep tabs on how many times you apply for new lines of credit.
 Too many hard inquiries on your credit report can be a sign that you are desperately seeking credit and pose a risk to lenders.

 Don’t Close Any Card Accounts

 When you are new to credit and building a score from nothing, time is your friend.
-Even if a year from now you have a card you no longer want or use, keep the account open unless it charges an annual fee.
-The length of your credit history directly impacts your FICO score, so the longer your accounts are open, the better your credit score.
+Even if a year from now, you have a card you no longer want or use, keep the account open unless it charges an annual fee.
+The length of your credit history directly affects your FICO score, so the longer your accounts are open, the better your credit score.

 Monitor Your Credit Report

-You’re entitled to a free copy of your credit report from each of the three major credit bureaus each year: Experian, Equifax, and TransUnion.
-Visit annualcreditreport.com to access a free report and familiarize yourself with it.
+You’re entitled to a free copy of your credit report every year from each of the three major credit bureaus: Experian, Equifax, and TransUnion.
+Visit AnnualCreditReport.com to access a free report and familiarize yourself with it.
 Check for inaccuracies and signs of fraud, and if you find something amiss, report it immediately.

 What credit score do you start with?